• Skip to primary navigation

 Aside from drinking straight or adding the tart flavor to cocktails?
 I guess I’d say that there's great health benefits!
 Passion fruit natural juice is also a great source of nutrients including vitamin C, vitamin A, and potassium.

-More Beverage Recipes
+More Passion Fruit Recipes

-As always, I love seeing your creations and hearing from you!
-If you try my Passion Fruit Juice recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Passion Fruit Juice, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧 Looking for more treats and beverages to whip up?
+Head on over to my recipe page for more new delicious ideas to create in your kitchen!

 Passion Fruit Juice